indentapis/indent-js/examples/terraform-aws-okta-webhook/readme.md

 yarn dev
 ```

-Deploy it to the cloud with [Serverless](https://serverless.com) ([Documentation](https://serverless.com/framework/docs/getting-started/)).
+Deploy it to the cloud with [Terraform](https://terraform.io) ([Documentation](https://terraform.io/docs/)) and [AWS Lambda](https://aws.amazon.com/lambda/).

 ## About Example

-This is a simple example showing how to use [Serverless](https://serverless.com) to deploy a function that can add or remove users from AWS IAM Groups programatically.
+This is a simple example showing how to use [Terraform](https://terraform.io) to deploy a function that can add or remove users from Okta Groups programatically.

 ### Configuration

-You will need an _Indent Signing Secret_ for your app.
+You will need an _Indent Webhook Secret_ for your app.
 You can get it from the settings of your app in **Configuration for App**.
 Then, copy the string labeled **Signing Secret**.
 This will allow you to verify request payloads from Indent.

-The Indent Signing Secret should then be set as an environment variable.
+The Indent Webhook Secret should then be set as an environment variable.
 With API Gateway, you likely also need an API secret for Indent to send when making requests to your function.

 ```bash
 INDENT_WEBHOOK_SECRET=SUPER_SECRET_FROM_INDENT_UI INDENT_API_SECRET=MY_CUSTOM_SECRET serverless deploy